-^{} This was the earliest name of India in the opinion of Col. Wilford: See his 'Comparative Essay on the Ancient Geography of India.'
+\ This was the earliest name of India in the opinion of Col Wilford.
+See his 'Comparative Lissay on the Ancient Geography of India'

-Those living at Barakur are not easily made out from the Bengalees sojourning amongst them. same dark skin, the same naked habits, and the same squalid poverty, mark as much the rustic Hindoo as the primitive Santhal.
-Hybrid manners and speech have tainted the purity of the aboriginal type, and local intermixture has made faint the line of demarcation separating the two races.
-In going through the bazar on foot, we attracted a group of the savages, who spoke to us in their native tongue, mingled with Bengalee phrases and Hindoostanee words.
-They appeared to have fallen into many of the habits of their Bengalee neighbours, to have taken to begging that they did not know before, and to have lost the honest simplicity and nobility of the true barbarian.
-In a place like this, situated on the highroad, the influx of travellers cannot fail to produce its usual work of demoralization.

-But after all, the Santhal is not to be missed, with his unfamiliar form, his strong original features, and his non-Kindoo peculiarities.
-He is singled out by his short make, his thick lips, high cheek-bones, flat nose, and small eyes.
-He has little or no beard-he is a youth all his life, and his chin never knows the use of a razor.
-The savage is also a fop.
-He is very fond of wearing long hair, of dressing, plaiting, and gathering it up in a knot over the head, and fastening in the ends with a wooden comb.
-His dandyism has the best apology in the periwig-pated miniature of Johnson, or in the curly-haired portraits of our ex-judges on the walls of the Court-house.
-The raiment of a Santhal is a mere strip of cloth to hide his nudity, passed not over his waist, but between his legs, and fastened to a hair or cotton string that goes round the loins.
-The language he speaks is an unintelligible gibberish, quite un-Sanscrit in its element.
-He has no caste, like the Hindoo, no prejudice against the substantial good things of life, such as meat and drink.
-He has his buffaloes, his cows, his kids, his swine, his poultry, and his pigeons.
-All these by turns furnish his board with good cheer.
-In case of need, he does not refuse to make snakes, frogs, ants, and rats exercise his gastronomic powers.
-He is merry-hearted by nature, and carouses himself with the Pachui.
-He has his own balls and suppers, and dances with his wives and comrades the wild hornpipe of his race.
-There was one
+Those hving at Barakur are not easily made out from the Bengalees sojouining amongst them same dark skin, the same naked habits, and the same squalid poverty, mark as much the rustic Hindoo as the primitive Santhal Hybrid manners and speech have tainted the purity of the aboriginal type, and local intermixture has made faint the line of demarcation separating the two races In going through the bazar on foot, we attracted a group of the savages, who spoke to us in their native tongue, mingled with Bengalee phrases and Hindoostanee words They appeared to have fallen into many of the habits of their Bengalee neighbours, to have taken to begging that they did not know before, and to have lost the honest simplicity and nobility of the true barbarian In a place like this, situated on the highroad, the influx of travellers cannot fail to produce its usual work of demoralization and small eyes He has little or no beard-he is a youth all his life, and his chin never knows the use of a razor The savage is also a fop.
+He is very fond of wearing long hair, of dressing, plaiting, and gathering it up in a knot over the head, and fastening in the ends with a wooden comb His dandvism has the best apology in the periwig-pated miniature of Johnson, or in the curly-haired portraits of our ex-judges on the walls of the Court-house The raiment of a Santhal is a mere strip of cloth to hide his nudity, passed not over his waist, but between his legs, and fastened to a hair or cotton string that goes round the loins guage he speaks is an unintelligible gibberish, quite un-Sanscrit in its element He has no caste, like the Hindoo, no prejudice against the substantial good things of life, such as meat and drink He has his buffaloes. his cows, his kids, his swine, his poultry, and his pigeons All these by turns furnish his board with In case of need, he does not refuse to good cheer make snakes, frogs, ants, and rats exercise his gastronomic powers He is merry-hearted by nature, and carouses himself with the Pachui He has his own balls and suppers, and dances with his wives and comrades the wild hornpipe of his race \ There was one